NetFPGA/P4-NetFPGA-public/Workflow Overview.md

 Workflow Overview
 =================

+This page describes the following aspects of the P4-NetFPGA workflow:

+* Xilinx P4-SDNet
-* SimpleSumeSwitch architecture
+* P4 target architecture for the NetFPGA SUME Platform
-* The steps ...
+* Workflow steps
 * P4-NetFPGA extern library
-* API / CLI
+* API / CLI for interacting with the switch through the control-plane